 Jenny Holzer

-24k gold, Caplain gold and champagne gold leaf and oil on linen
+Caplain gold and moon gold leaf and oil on linen

 Jenny Holzer